fernandalschumacher/skewlmm/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# lmmsmsn
+# skewlmm

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of lmmsmsn is to fit scale mixture of skew-normal linear mixed models with possible within-subject dependence structure, using an EM-type algorithm.
+The goal of skewlmm is to fit skew robust linear mixed models, using scale mixture of skew-normal linear mixed models with possible within-subject dependence structure, using an EM-type algorithm.

 ## Installation